outsidedav/swift/analytics/mobile_analytics.md

 This category includes generic usage and device information that applies to all applications.
 It indicates the volume, frequency, or duration of application use.
 Predefined data is collected automatically after you initialize the {{site.data.keyword.mobileanalytics_short}} SDK in your application.

 **Application log messages**:
-This category enables the developer to add lines of code throughout the application that can log custom messages to assist with development and debugging.
-The developer assigns a severity/verbosity level to each log message.
+This category enables the Developer to add lines of code throughout the application that can log custom messages to assist with development and debugging.
+The Ddeveloper assigns a severity/verbosity level to each log message.

 **Custom events**:
 This category includes data that you define yourself and that is specific to your app.
-This data represents events that occur within your app, such as page views, button taps, or in-app purchases.
+This data shows events that occur within your app, such as page views, button taps, or in-app purchases.
 In addition to initializing the {{site.data.keyword.mobileanalytics_short}} SDK in your app, you must add a line of code for each custom event that you want to track.

 ## Step 4.
 Identifying your service credentials API Key value
 {: #analytics-clientkey}